twitchyliquid64/subshard/README.md

 Subshard is a well packaged, secure-by-default web proxy.
 Deploy the server component on a remote box/VPS/EC2.
 Install the client component on your computer.
 Browse the web by proxy, even setup forwarders on the server to allow you to browse darknets without messy config on your client.

+Benefits:

+ * Separate browser keeps your cookies and local storage separate to stop information leakage from your regular browsing.
+ * Bright red color theme is a visual indication of browser separation
+ * Serverside domain blacklists can help to prevent accidental browsing or leakage to ad-domains.
+ * Ability to seamlessly forward certain URLs to other SOCKS proxies means you can browse darknets from within the browser.
+A builtin extension `subshard guard` will prevent cross domain leakage (via web request) on sensitive domains.

 ## Installation

 ### Server